|

 markets, art walks, wellness programming, and group meetups.

-to incorporate themed or sponsored gardens, sculptural art, provide
+with opportunities to incorporate themed or sponsored gardens,

-amenity rich streetscape which will provide furnishings and added
+by an updated, amenity rich streetscape which will provide furnishings

-safety to cyclists and pedestrians, and provide food truck opportunities
+and added safety to cyclists and pedestrians, and provide food

 Click image to enlarge.